 You stop thinking with one head and start thinking with the other.
 Is that it?

 I got married when I was 30.
 I settled down and I found myself with a lot of time on my hands.
-I concentrate on how to be successful for once.
+I concentrated on how to be successful for once.
 It’s amazing how not in control we are sometimes based on where we are in our cycle of life.
 I see a lot of kids now in their twenties buying their first houses in the early twenties and even some in their teens now and then.
 There are a lot of people under 25 doing some pretty cool stuff.
 With the internet and the education that’s offered, I’m not a big fan of college myself, but I came from that camp where I couldn’t be a fan of it or lament it.
 I just needed to go on.

 I think one of the positives for those of you that are not college material or not going to make it through college for whatever reason like finances, is it’s not the end-all.
 It could be one of the greatest blessings of my life.
 I didn’t get four more years of that brainwashing or six years depending on if you want to get your Masters, whatever.
 I made so little money that it was pretty easy to get independent.
-I had to find something because I replaced $15 an hour, it wasn’t the end of the world.
+I had to find something because I replaced $15 a hour job, it wasn’t the end of the world.
 The greatest thing was once I got self-employed and I figured out how to make $15 an hour, which meant I could quit a job, then when I figured out how to turn $15 into $20, I was 100% recipient of the increase.
 When I went from $20 to $50 an hour, I was a 100% recipient of that.
 At one point, I’m worth $800 an hour.

 I will not push college on my kids and to be fair, my parents didn’t push it on me either.
 Some of the best advice that I did not take from my dad is in high school.
 He’s now a retired fireman, but most firemen work 24, all 48.
 The other 48 they do some trade.
 He had connections to carpenters, plumbers and electricians.
 His theory for me or what he wanted me to do was every summer when I was in high school, one summer I’d go to work for an electrician, one summer I’d go work for a plumber and one summer I’d go work for a carpenter.
 If I wouldn’t have done that, I won’t have been a lot further along in my investing career because I would know those trades, I would understand what it takes to get things done.
 That’s the best that I’d never listened to.
 I never grasped.